umer480/kubernetes/persistent-volume.md

 ## NameSpace - Relation

-PV are not namespace-specific - it can be used across all namespaces.
+PV is not namespace-specific - it can be used across all namespaces.
-BUT pvc and pod should be exist in the same namespace
+BUT PVC and Pod should exist in the same namespace

 ![image](https://github.com/user-attachments/assets/4d96920d-e48d-45ea-9797-e3ff84766f3c)

-Types of Volumes that kubernetes support:
+**Types of Volumes that Kubernetes supports**:

 ![image](https://github.com/user-attachments/assets/4624f5bc-89f5-48e2-b0c9-010ce324fded)

-Storage Administrator = provision PV
+**Storage Administrator** = provision PV
-Application Administrator = provisiong PVC application has to claim the persitent volume
+Application Administrator = provision PVC application has to claim the persistent volume

 **Flow**:

 ![image](https://github.com/user-attachments/assets/f4b3dd08-d201-42a9-bb6e-975bbaf84ee3)

-### Persistent Volume Claim (PVC:
+### Persistent Volume Claim (PVC):
+PVC is a `request` to use PV (actual storage)
 When you define PVC you define required specs of volume ; like desired storage space,access mode.

 Whatever PV matches criteria or satisfies the claim will be used for the application.